alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 25,
+  slide_image2
+  filename="slide25.png"
-  :alt => "One side of the triangle highlighted, “honesty”.
+  alt="One side of the triangle highlighted, “honesty”.
 Three words next to it: “truthfulness, sincerity, transparency”."
 %}

 Let's start with **honesty**.